 Ultimately, it is best to call the manufacturer directly or search for the most up to date answers on their website.
-After all, engineers love to know how the seat performed in a crash, and all car seats have gone through a rigorous testing process.
+After all, engineers love to know how products perform after testing, and all car seats have gone through a rigorous testing process because of the nature of their use.
 As a customer you have a right to this information, and should have no issues finding it.

 The Importance of Crash Testing

+Testing is good.
 Testing a car seat gives a manufacturer better knowledge on what safety features are beneficial to a child in a crash.
-For example; the thickness of foam and plastic needed for better protection, overall design, etc. These same testing procedures might change their recommendations for your seat, and whatever changes to their advice should be taken seriously.
+They might test the thickness of foam and plastic needed for better protection, overall design, or the straps inside the seat itself.

 Minor vs. Major – Know the Differences

-If you’ve been involved in a crash that meets all of these criteria then you most likely will not have to replace your car seat.
+If you’ve been involved in a crash that meets all of these criteria then you most likely will have to replace your car seat.
 Again, it’s best to talk with the manufacturer to make the final determination.
-While Diono recommends replacing your seat after any crash, NHTSA’s guidelines are used to determine the severity of a crash.
-Because every crash is different, we still encourage you to call your car seat manufacturer.
-If one of these factors occurs in a crash then it is considered to be moderate to severe.
-NEVER use a car seat that has been involved in a moderate to severe crash.

 Car seats, like seat belts, are a one-time use product.
 After a moderate or severe crash they should be replaced.
 This also holds true even if the car seat is unoccupied.